 - Keeps the mind healthy

-For example, if you’re looking for a class that will give you plenty of time to do the poses and a slow pace class Hatha yoga is for you.
-But then if you are looking for a vigorous class that will challenge you then try Ashtanga yoga.
+For example, if you’re looking for a class that will give you plenty of time to do the poses and a slow-paced class, Hatha yoga is for you.
+But then, if you are looking for a vigorous style that will challenge you, try Ashtanga yoga.

 Here is a guide to some of the classes available:

 - Vinyasa – is a vigorous style-based class with rapid flow through sun salutations.